Unknown's avatar

 Uploading manuscripts to various publishers was also a time-consuming activity.
 In addition, different publishers have different platforms.
 Had I continued to publish wide, I could easily have justified paying someone else to format and maintain my books on the various platforms.

-Two reasons why I discontinued my effort to publish wide.
+Two reasons I discontinued my effort to publish wide.

 There’s a huge learning curve with each platform your books are available on.
 For someone like me who has a full-time job and some other things in my life that require my attention, I needed to spend more time focused on my writing and less on the mechanics of getting my book in front of potential buyers.

 I also discovered that a significant portion of my book sales came from books I had listed exclusively on KDP.
-So it just made sense to me to have all my books available in kindle unlimited.
+So, it made sense to me to have all my books available in Kindle Unlimited.

 Getting people to buy the book.